The Perfect Ireland Road Trip Itinerary

 It’s not easy to plan the perfect Irish road trip, there is just so much to see and do around the country that you can spend way too much time planning and still not get to see what’s on your bucket list.
-It doesn’t help trying to plan your road trip of Ireland when you don’t know where to stay or the distance to get there.
+It doesn’t help to try to plan your road trip to Ireland when you don’t know where to stay or the distance to get there.

 To plan a route around Ireland you need to have an idea of what you want to see.
 Are you interested in traditional music and want to get into as many pubs as possible?
 Are you all about the landscapes, seascapes and natural environment?
 Do you want to visit beautiful towns and villages and inhale Irish culture?

 I recommend staying in self-catering accommodation where you can prepare your own road trip food to take with you.
 Not only will this save money but it also saves time when you find stops to see and there is nowhere nearby to grab a meal or a snack.

 A road trip to Ireland will be the dream of a lifetime and even though you may only have two weeks this Irish road trip itinerary will keep you coming back for more.
 This particular Irish itinerary has you visiting some of the most iconic Irish sites and enjoying some great craic in the pubs with traditional Irish music sessions.

 Planning the perfect Ireland road trip itinerary doesn’t have to take all your time or be super stressful.
 It doesn’t matter where or what you decide to visit in Ireland but I will suggest places that allow you to get a great taste of this amazing island including seeing the must-do’s in Northern Ireland.